The latest information on the Visitor Accommodation Register and Levy

 The earliest a visitor levy could be introduced in April 2027 following local consultation and a 12-month notice period.

-The Bill also introduces a national statutory register for all visitor accommodation providers who operate in Wales.
+The Act also introduces a national statutory register for all visitor accommodation providers who operate in Wales.
 It will be free to register and will provide valuable data and insight about the size and scale of the sector across Wales.

 The Welsh Government has confirmed that the Welsh Revenue Authority (WRA) will be responsible for managing the new Register of Visitor Accommodation Providers.